music-encoding/music-encoding/README.md

 **!ATTENTION!**

-The prebuild schema files no longer exist in this repository, since reintegrating the guidelines and configuring a continuous integration workflow the build artifacts of this repository (Schemata and Guidelines) are being generated on every commit to the develop branch and automatically pushed to separate repositories:
+For the sake of a a continuous integration (CI) workflow, the build artifacts of the schemata and guidelines are no longer included in this repository, but are generated on every commit to the develop branch and automatically pushed to their dedicated repositories:

 * Schema: https://github.com/music-encoding/schema
 * Guidelines: https://github.com/music-encoding/guidelines